AllahSolutions/.github/profile/README.md

 # ✨ BipolarSolutions
-An organizations of friends meant for cracking various cheats.
+An organization of friends meant for cracking various cheats.